mkitt/dotfiles/Readme.md

 ### Git credentials

-To setup your git credentials you'll need to add a `.gitconfig.local` file to your `$HOME` directory and add the following:
+To setup your git credentials you'll need to add a `gitconfig.local` file to your the root directory and add the following:

 ```
 [user]